top of page

 I know which kitten I want - what do I do now?

 A $200 deposit will reserve a specific kitten.
-This reservation can be transferred to any other not-yet-reserved kitten.
+If you change your mind, the deposit can be transferred to any other not-yet-reserved kitten.
 The deposit is refunded upon proof of spay/neuter (more on this later).
+However, the deposit is not refunded if no sale results because of buyer's change of mind.

 At what age can I get my kitten?

-Kittens go to their new homes no sooner than 12 weeks.
+Kittens go to their new homes at 12 weeks old.
 Many Saskatchewan residents are used to being able to take farm kittens home at 8 weeks.
-By doing so the kitten misses out on a lot of socialization lessons and it is taken from its mother at the very beginning of the weaning process.
-At 12 weeks the kitten is much more mature and socialized.
+At 8 weeks, the weaning process is rarely complete and at that age, kitten misses out on a lot of the life lessons that mom still has to teach.
+Keeping them until 12 weeks leads to a wiser and more well socialized kitten.

 What shots etc has the kitten had at 12 weeks?